 Biography

-My research is at the intersection of artificial intelligence, statistics, and scientific computing.
+My research is at the intersection of AI, statistics, and scientific computing.
 I joined the University of Minnesota in September 2018 and got early tenure promotion in September 2023.
 Before that, I received a Ph.D. in Engineering Sciences from Harvard University in 2017 and worked as a post-doctoral fellow at Duke University in 2018.
 I obtained a B.S. degree from Tsinghua University, where I was selected in the Math & Physics Academic Talent Program (2008-2010) and also enrolled in the Electrical Engineering program (2010-2012).

 I like to formulate and address novel research problems that are often inspired by foundational thoughts in statistics, information theory, signal processing, and optimization.
 I address those research problems often by establishing new mathematical models, using asymptotic statistics and probability theory, and performing real-world data studies.